-COLUMBIA, S.C. – The South Carolina Department of Health and Environmental Control (DHEC) today issued a recreational water advisory for a small portion of Lake Wylie in York County after DHEC detected the presence of a harmful algal bloom (HAB).
+COLUMBIA, S.C. – The South Carolina Department of Health and Environmental Control (DHEC) is updating the recreational water advisory issued on Thursday, Sept.
+30. The updated advisory announced today expands to include additional coves on Lake Wylie in York County after DHEC detected the presence of additional harmful algal blooms (HABs).

-As part of DHEC’s routine monitoring of natural water bodies throughout the state, the agency collected a sample from Lake Wyle that was tested on Sept.
-28. The results indicate that microcystins ? which are toxins produced by cyanobacteria (formerly known as blue-green algae) ? are present along the shoreline in a cove of Lake Wylie that’s bordered by Clematis Trail and Acacia Road, and these microcystins are greater than 10 micrograms per liter (ug/L or parts per billion).
+As part of DHEC’s routine monitoring of natural water bodies throughout the state, the agency collected samples from Lake Wyle that were tested Oct.
+5. The results indicated that microcystins ? which are toxins produced by cyanobacteria (formerly known as blue-green algae) ? are present along the shorelines in multiple coves of Lake Wylie, and these microcystins are greater than 10 micrograms per liter (ug/L or parts per billion).
 This is greater than the state’s water quality standard of 8 ug/L.

 The U.S. Environmental Protection Agency names microcystins a potent liver toxin and possible human carcinogen.
 DHEC has been coordinating and communicating with the North Carolina Department of Environment and Natural Resources, Mecklenburg County Stormwater, and Duke Energy.

-The recreational swim advisory will be lifted once testing samples indicated the microcystin level is lower than the state’s water quality standard.
-DHEC will post updated information when the advisory is lifted or if there are changes to the conditions of the advisory.
+The recreational swim advisories will be lifted once sample analyses indicate the microcystin level is lower than the state’s water quality standard.
+DHEC will post updated information when the advisories are lifted or there are changes to the conditions of the advisories.

 For more information, please contact DHEC’s Bureau of Water at 803-898-8374.
 If calling after hours, please leave a message that can be returned.
 For additional information about harmful algae in South Carolina, click here.

 Will SC residents be impacted by raw sewage spill on Lake Wylie by NC?
 What to know.